 This is a picture of the galaxy M95, which is a spiral galaxy that is about 33 million light-years (10 Mpc) from us.
 Although this is not a particularly good picture, it was taken from the campus of SCC.

-The SCC Observatory can also take spectra of stars.
+The Hulbe Observatory can also take spectra of stars.
 We use an SBIG CCD camera with a high-resolution spectrograph.
 Two examples of absorption spectra are below.
 Go here for more information about spectra.

 This is a spectra of the star Vega.
 The dark lines are caused by Hydrogen atoms in the atmosphere above Vega absorbing light from Vega itself.
 Red is on the left and blue is towards the right.